joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2025/02/07/business/jobs-report-january-economy/revisions-show-slower-job-growth-but-a-still-solid-labor-market

 **Indiana basketball coaching candidates: How should Hoosiers replace Mike Woodson?**\
-`For the third time in the last decade, Indiana needs a new men’s basketball coach.
+`For the third time in the last decade, Indiana will need a new men’s basketball coach.
 But the circumstances around this job are different.`\
 https://nytimes.com/athletic/6121250/2025/02/07/indiana-basketball-coaching-candidates-dusty-may/

 **Mavericks bracing for 'heartbreak' and 'boos' from fans when they return to Dallas**\